Dragon Ball Chōzenshū 2: Animation Guide Part 1

 - This section consists of pages reprinted from Daizenshuu 3: TV Animation Part 1, Daizenshuu 5: TV Animation Part 2, and Supplemental Daizenshuu: TV Animation Part 3.
 Reprinted pages have “reprint” (復刻 fukkoku) on them in a faux-stamped design along the bottom, but are otherwise identical to their counterparts in the original book.

 - Covering Dragon Ball Z episodes 1 to 35, this section is divided into 10 acts.
 These acts highlight the arrival of Goku’s brother Raditz, Piccolo and Goku’s alliance, Gohan’s training with Piccolo, the Z-Warriors’ confrontation with the Saiyans, and Goku’s showdown with Vegeta.

 - Battle on Planet Namek

-- Seperated into 11 acts and spanning Dragon Ball Z episodes 36 to 74, this section covers our heroes adventures on Planet Namek.
+- Separated into 11 acts and spanning Dragon Ball Z episodes 36 to 74, this section covers our heroes adventures on Planet Namek.
 These acts include Freeza’s appearance, Goku’s gravitational training, Vegeta, Gohan, and Kuririn’s struggle with the Ginyu Special-Squad, and Goku’s battle with Ginyu.